rbrightline/puq/services/sample/README.md

 ## Summary

-This package provides a fully portable NestJS service that can be easily installed and run as a standalone application.
+This package provides a fully portable sample portable service that can be easily installed and run as a standalone application.
 Designed for flexibility and ease of use, it includes its own CLI tool to manage execution seamlessly.

 ## Features